autoplot/documentation/javadoc/org/autoplot/servlet/ScriptServlet.md

+# org.autoplot.servlet.ScriptServlet

-# org.autoplot.servlet.ScriptServletAllow the clients to run scripts on the server.
+Allow the clients to run scripts on the server.
  For now, these are logged for security to the folder /tmp/autoplotservlet (or AUTOPLOT_SERVLET_HOME).
  AUTOPLOT_SERVLET_HOME/allowhosts contains a list of allowed clients.
  See script.jsp for more information.

-ScriptServlet( )
+# ScriptServlet( )

 ***